 Buy: Kirkland Signature Irish Cream

 When you can’t tell the difference between the Kirkland brand and the name-brand counterpart, then you know you’ve got a winner on your hands.
-The experts at Taste of Home like it better than the standby Baileys Irish Cream.
-Their tasters say it has the same exact Irish whiskey taste, blended with chocolate, caramel, and hazelnut flavors for a fraction of the price — a deal you just can’t beat.
+The experts at Taste of Home prefer it over the traditional Baileys Irish Cream.
+Their tasters say it has the same Irish whiskey taste, blended with chocolate, caramel, and hazelnut flavors for a fraction of the price — a deal you just can’t beat.

 Buy: Kirkland Signature Blended Canadian Whisky